Page last updated: October 2024

 Side effects of targeted therapy

-Although targeted therapy may cause less harm to healthy cells than chemotherapy, it can still have side effects.
+Although targeted therapy drugs may cause less harm to healthy cells than chemotherapy, they can still have side effects.
 These side effects vary depending on the type of targeted therapy drugs used.

-Common side effects that may develop include an acne-like rash, fatigue, diarrhoea, nausea or vomiting.
-Targeted therapies may also cause pneumonitis (inflammation of the lung tissue), which can lead to breathing problems.
+Common side effects include a rash, fatigue, diarrhoea, nausea, body aches or swelling.
+Vomiting is a rare side effect.
+In rare cases, targeted therapy may also cause pneumonitis (inflammation of the lung tissue), which can lead to breathing problems.

-It’s important to report any new or worsening side effects to your treatment team.
-If left untreated, some side effects can become serious and may even be life-threatening
+It is important to report any new or worsening side effects to your treatment team.
+If left untreated, some side effects can become serious and may even be life-threatening.

-If the cancer is advanced when it is first diagnosed or comes back after treatment, your doctor will discuss palliative treatment for any symptoms caused by the cancer.
+If the cancer is advanced when it is first diagnosed or comes back after treatment (recurrence), your doctor will discuss palliative treatment for any symptoms caused by the cancer (supportive care).

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.
-The team also supports families and carers.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs and those of your family or carer.